skyler-ferrante/CipherShell/README.md

 # CipherShell
-C2 tool that uses SSH for communication
+C2 tool that uses SSH for communication.
+Allows Redteam to easily script attacks against multiple hosts at once.

 ssh-server sends commands for ssh-client to execute

 ssh-server can handle multiple connections at once

+For persistence use crontab/systemd

 ## Build Libssh statically:
   ```